sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 9. **Backup and Disaster Recovery:** I plan and implement backup and disaster recovery strategies for K8s workloads and data.
 This ensures data resilience and business continuity in case of failures.

-10. **Troubleshooting and Support:** I assist development teams in troubleshooting issues related to application deployments and K8s infrastructure.
-I also provide support during incidents and outages to restore services quickly.

-11. **Documentation and Training:** I maintain documentation for deployment procedures, configurations, and best practices.
-I also provide training to development teams on K8s concepts and best practices.

-12. **Stay Informed:** The world of K8s and DevOps is ever-evolving.
-I continuously stay informed about new K8s features, best practices, and emerging technologies to ensure that our K8s infrastructure remains up-to-date and efficient.

 ## How can you create cluster?
 Creating a Kubernetes cluster, whether managed in the cloud or on-premises, involves several steps and considerations.
 I'll provide a high-level overview of the process for both scenarios: